thetonk/thetonk/README.md

 ## About me

-My name is Spyros and I'm self taught developer, with expertise on back-end.
+I'm Spyros Baltsas, a self taught developer, with expertise on back-end.
 I live in Thessaloniki, Greece.
-Currently studying (3rd year) Electrical and Computer Engineering at Aristotle University of Thessaloniki.
+Currently studying (4th year) Electrical and Computer Engineering at Aristotle University of Thessaloniki.
 I love everything about computers, from software to hardware.
 I started learning how to code on 2016 and I'm always down for interesting projects!
 The main OS I use is linux and especially Debian distribution, since I support open-source and I am deeply concerned about privacy.
-I self host several apps and services as well.
-My favorite text editor is Visual Studio Code (of course!).
+I am also interested in linux server security and administration, so self host several apps and services as well, which some of them are available to public.
+My favorite text editors are Emacs and Visual Studio Code.
 I always enjoy learning something new!
-My hobbies, besides doing projects, are gaming and listening to music :)
+My hobbies, besides doing projects and managing servers, are gaming and listening to music :)
 <br><br>

 ![Github stats](https://github-readme-stats.vercel.app/api?username=thetonk&count_private=true&show_icons=true&theme=dark)